Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Introduction

 The mathematical and conceptual form of quantum mechanics, so different from classical physics, leaves minds of many of us troubled.
 For some it is an unacceptable theory.
-However, one of us recollects a dictum by a philosopher of science (perhaps Ernst Mach, but we were not able to confirm this): {\em concepts start to cause troubles, when one forgets their origin}.
+However, one of us recollects a dictum by a philosopher of science (perhaps Ernst Mach, but we were not able to confirm this\footnote{We were able to find the following related statement by Einstein (when discussing Mach's legacy): {\em Concepts that have proven useful in ordering things can easily attain an authority over us such that we forget their worldly origin and take them as immutably given...
+It is not at all idle play when we are trained to analyze the entrenched concepts, and point out the circumstances that promoted their justification and usefulness and how they evolved from the experience at hand}.
+This is taken from \cite{deWaal20}, p.
+71.}): {\em concepts start to cause troubles, when one forgets their origin}.

 Quantum mechanics, as every physical theory, is a mathematically formulated tool to predict future events (final stage measurement outcomes) basing on earlier events (initial stage preparation of quantum systems via earlier measurements, and an evolution stage).
 This must be remembered.